keboola/connection-docs/management/support/index.md

 {:toc}

 There are multiple ways to obtain support from within your project.
-First and foremost, there is a **Support** link in the navigation on the left.
+First and foremost, there is the **Support** link in the navigation on the left.
 Click it and fill in a form to create a ticket, which will reach your maintainer.

 {: .image-popup}